 For centuries, inventive minds have shaped what we eat and how we eat it.
 Technological advancements and increased globalization have changed our access to food, how we package and prepare our food, and even the meals we eat today.

-Shrink-wrap technology changes food packaging process and prevents food waste
+Shrink-wrap technology changes the food packaging process

 Turkey packaging for holiday meals

-Responding to the demand, in 1962 shrink bag packaging for frozen turkey was introduced.
-This innovation took frozen turkey production from 128 million to 268 million in less than a decade and drastically increased the accessibility and affordability of poultry for all.
+Since the 19th century, the demand for this important centerpiece of many meals has continued to grow.
+Responding to the demand, shrink bag packaging for frozen turkey was introduced in 1962.
+This innovation grew frozen turkey production from 128 million to 268 million in less than a decade and drastically increased the accessibility and affordability of poultry for all.

-Also, the variety of turkey products available to consumers makes it easy to prepare meals quickly.
+Increased variety of turkey products available to consumers makes it easy to prepare meals quickly.
 The demand for convenience drives new turkey packaging technologies like easy open tabs that open packages in one quick motion and portion-control packaging for better meal planning and less food waste.

 Innovation makes history